 Fur-free London Fashion Week leading the way

-Fashion designers such as Vivienne Westwood and Stella McCartney have long gone fur-free, and more recently, Gucci, Versace, Tom Ford and Burberry also stopped using real fur in their collections, but to have all shows during a big Fashion Week completely fur-free, this is a first!
+Fashion designers such as Vivienne Westwood and Stella McCartney have long gone fur-free.
+And more recently, Gucci, Versace, Tom Ford and Burberry also stopped using real fur in their collections.
+Nevertheless, LFW is the first to have all shows during a big Fashion Week completely fur-free!

-Surprisingly, according to FICA, Fur Information Council of America, fur sales are increasing, and mainly among the younger shoppers, probably because of celebrities such as Lady Gaga, the Kardashians and Rihanna showing off their furs on social media.
-Also, although most people don’t see full fur coats with good eyes anymore, the use of real fur continues on-trend; we see in the streets fur-trimmed shoes and boots, handbags and even key rings, and the furniture industry has been using fur to cover chairs, sofas and so on.
+Surprisingly, despite LFW and some designers promoting fur-free fashion week, according to FICA, Fur Information Council of America, fur sales are increasing.
+This is mainly among the younger shoppers, probably because of celebrities such as Lady Gaga, the Kardashians, and Rihanna showing off their furs on social media.
+Although most people don’t see full fur coats with good eyes anymore, the use of real fur continues on-trend.
+We see in the streets fur-trimmed shoes and boots, handbags and even keyrings.
+Similarly, the furniture industry has been using fur to cover chairs, sofas and so on.